Improving Video Lectures For Professors

 - Improve your background with bookcases!
 We academics own a lot of books so proudly display them as your background.
 In my home office shifting my desk to another wall changed my background from a door to my three bookcases you can see in the image to the right.
 (I’ve even had a student ask if it was a virtual background because “it looked too good to be real”).

-- Speaking of virtual backgrounds: a green screen can be purchased online starting at $12 so I don’t consider the DIY versions worth the trouble.
+- Speaking of virtual backgrounds: a green screen can be purchased online starting at $12 so I don’t consider the DIY versions making one out of a bedsheet worth the trouble.
+Since people have asked I got this Neewer 9 x 15 feet green screen but it is bigger than many people would need.
 However, I picked up a $3 one inch PVC pipe from a hardware store as a cheap way to hold it up as green screen stands can quickly get expensive.
 Green screens allow for better virtual backgrounds than zoom and some webcams can pull off by trying to guess where you are in the image.
 In addition to adding some style to your next zoom meeting, green screens allow you to insert only yourself over your slides (as in the vMix picture above) which blocks much less content than the traditional picture-in-picture layout.

 - Learn how to make simple edits in a video editing program.
 All you need to know is how to snip the ends off of a clip and do a simple dissolve transition between clips.
 This allows you to make mistakes.
 When you make a mistake simply stop recording and then start recording on your current slide (or point if you aren’t using slides) and then combine the handful of files at the end with your mistakes on the cutting room floor.
 Pro tip: pause for two seconds at the beginning of a new recording so that you have room for your transition between clips.